popeadam/Kometa/docs/files/collections.md

             collection_order: custom #(3)!
         ```

-        1. This is a Trakt List builder, telling Kometa to build a collection based on the items in this list
+        1. This is a Trakt List Builder, telling Kometa to build a collection based on the items in this list
         2. If items are removed from the source list, having sync mode set to `append` means they will not be removed
         from the collection in Plex.
 Set this to `sync` if you want the items removed in the collection too
         3. Sort the collection in the order that it is received from the Trakt list